dart-lang/site-www/src/_guides/language/evolution.md

 Dart 2.15 improved support for function pointers, known as _tear-offs._
-In particular, you can now pass constructors as arguments.
+In particular, constructor tear-offs are now supported.
 For details, see the [Dart 2.15 announcement][].

 [Dart 2.15 announcement]: https://medium.com/dartlang/dart-2-15-7e7a598e508a